oknenavin/i2o/README.md

 #### Installation

-`I2O` can be build and installed with the provided makefile on `POSIX` systems:
+`I2O` can be built and installed using the included makefile on `POSIX` systems:

 ``` bash
 $ git clone https://github.com/oknenavin/cxon.git